sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 The infrastructure team has 8 developers, so you should be taking a shift every 8 or so weeks.
 * Schedule:  https://docs.google.com/spreadsheets/u/1/d/13TJR93Yc9_eF5B7w4XDx6ggG_wb3aLkgCHjpLwmHPBA/

+### Run infrastructure-integration-tests

+We want the FR to be sure this test suite remains useful by running all the tests.

+This may (should?) be done as part of running autodeploy of dep updates to stage (e.g.:  run tests before deploy to stage, then deploy to stage, then run tests after deploy to stage)

+If some tests fail when running the whole test suite at once, but pass when run individually, that is ok -- as long as they all pass under some circumstances.

 ### Proactively Check for Production Problems